mikemintz/deme/deme_django/docs/architecture.rst

   * The ``from_item_index`` field is a character offset into the body of the TextDocument where the transclusion occurs.
   * The ``to_item`` field is a pointer to the Item that is referenced by this Transclusion.

 * **Comment:** A Comment is a unit of discussion about an Item.
 Each comment specifies the commented item and version number (in the ``item`` and ``item_version_number`` fields).
 Comment is meant to be abstract, so developers should always create subclasses rather than creating raw Comments.
 Currently, users can only create TextComments.
-All other Comment types are automatically generated by Deme in response to certain actions (such as edits and trashings).
+All other Comment types are automatically generated by Deme in response to certain actions (such as edits and deactivations).

   If somebody creates Item 1, someone creates Comment 2 about Item 2, and someone responds to Comment 2 with Comment 3, then one would say that Comment 3 is a *direct* comment on Comment 2, and Comment 3 is an *indirect* comment on Item 1.
 The Comment item type only stores information about direct comments, but behind the scenes, the RecursiveComment table (which does not inherit from Item) keeps track of all of the indirect commenting so that viewers can efficiently render entire threads.